- Arc Fatigue: Most of the movie is spent with the characters running around a building and getting killed, the plot going nowhere until the end.

-- Special Effects Failure: If you look closely the first time Turk, er, Terry shoots at the lock, literally nothing happens to the door.
+- Special Effect Failure: If you look closely the first time Turk, er, Terry shoots at the lock, literally nothing happens to the door.

 - Squick: The aliens in everything they do, but especially the giant, four-legged collectors.
 They harvest people by grabbing them with a tentacle that shoots out from their feet.
 Once caught in the foot, the victim is forced inside by all four equidistant toes shoving them in with a sickening crunch.

-- The Untwist: So a hyper advanced race of aliens invade Earth, decimate our defences, rip our military forces apart and begin abducting humanity because their batteries are running out of juice.
+- The Un-Twist: So a hyper advanced race of aliens invade Earth, decimate our defenses, rip our military forces apart and begin abducting humanity because their batteries are running out of juice.
 How will our race defend our right to survive and prevail against this evil force?
 We don't.

 - Editing out the characters and focusing entirely on the military, media coverage, and other humans getting caught makes for a fairly interesting visual story of mankind's struggle to survive and fight back.

 - Visual Effects of Awesome: Most of the film's 10 million dollar budget went into the effects.
 It shows.